cisco-open/operator-tools/docs/types/secret_types.md

 ### value (string, optional) {#secret-value}

-Refers to a non-secret value<br>
+Refers to a non-secret value

 Default: -

 ### valueFrom (*ValueFrom, optional) {#secret-valuefrom}

-Refers to a secret value to be used directly<br>
+Refers to a secret value to be used directly

 Default: -

 ### mountFrom (*ValueFrom, optional) {#secret-mountfrom}

-Refers to a secret value to be used through a volume mount<br>
+Refers to a secret value to be used through a volume mount

 Default: -